-- You may if you wish, request all the files at weekly intervals and complete in 16 weeks (providing fee fully paid).
+- Request files at weekly intervals (providing fee fully paid).

-- Only one assignment to achieve a digital completion certificate.
+- Submit one short assignment to achieve a digital ‘completion’ confirmation.

 - There is no practical tack fitting element in Level 1 in this programme.

-- No age limit, prior qualifications or entry requirements whereas the ID is 16 minimum.
+- No age limit, prior qualifications or entry requirements.

 What’s in it for me?

-- Genuinely the most comprehensive Level 1 syallbus around – why not compare it yourself.
+- Genuinely the most comprehensive Level 1 sylabus around – why not compare it yourself.

-- A greater depth of knowledge and – you’ll be one step ahead of others.
+- A greater depth of knowledge – you’ll be one step ahead of others!